 Total knee replacement; Unicompartmental knee replacement; Partial knee replacement; Total hip replacement; Revision knee replacement; Knee arthroscopy; Anterior Cruciate Ligament Reconstruction; Soft tissue knee surgery; Patellofemoral Instability; Knee trauma; Anterior Cruciate Ligament reconstruction; Posterior Cruciate Ligament reconstruction; Patellofemoral instability; knee arthritis; Sports knee injuries; ACL tears; Mulitligament knee injuries; Revision knee Surgery; Osteotomy around the knee; knee pain; hip pain; knee instability; knee research;

 - Nuffield Health Cheltenham Hospital Hatherley Lane Cheltenham GL51 6SY

 - 01242 246549

 - Dr Michael McSwiney Not Fee Assured

 - Dr Warren Doherty Not Fee Assured

 Consultant Trauma and Orthopaedic Surgeon, Gloucestershire Hospitals NHS Foundation Trust

-Currently completing MD(Res) degree at Imperial College, London.
+Awarded an MD(Res) degree from Imperial College, London.